How much you pay depends on:

 How much you pay depends on the total cost of your medical premiums minus how much the RMSA pays.

 Usually, the amount you have to pay will be deducted automatically from your monthly pension benefit, but you could get a monthly bill for your share of the cost.
 For more information, see Will You Be Billed?

 You can see how much your RMSA is worth if you’re at least age 46.
 That’s because you start earning a RMSA when you turn 45, and your RMSA is credited annually at the end of each year.
 You’ll be able to see your RMSA balance when you turn 46.

 There are two ways to see how much your RMSA is worth:

 If you’re age 46 or older, you can see your current RMSA balance.
 The RMSA starts growing at age 45, and credits are awarded on the last day of each calendar year.

-From your Mercer BenefitsCentral home page, follow this path: Menu > My Account > Profile > Retiree Savings Account.
+From your myPlans Connect home page go to: Menu > My Account > Profile > Retiree Savings Account.